Registration is underway for the Tyler Paper's 36th Big Buck Contest.

 The change is being made for two reasons, the lack of South Texas entries in recent years and an increase in the quality of bucks from the remainder of the state.

 Finally, there is a change in the prizes being offered.
-Instead of a mount, the winners in the adult divisions will receive a scoped Ruger American .308-caliber rifle and gift certificates.
+Instead of a mount, the winners in the adult divisions will receive a Ruger American .308-caliber rifle with a scope and gift certificates.
 Second place will receive gift certificates.

 In the two youth divisions, one for boys and one for girls 16 and under, first through third place winners will receive gift certificates.